Netcracker/KubeMarine/documentation/Installation.md

 However, by default, all intermediate results are saved in the dump directory, which is automatically created at the beginning of work.
 It is not recommended but you can also disable this functionality.

-By default, the dump directory is located in the `dump` directory inside executable directory.
-However, the dump directory location path can be changed using the` --dump-location` argument.
+The dumped files are put into the `dump` directory which is located by default in the executable directory.
+However, you can put the `dump` directory into any other folder instead of the executable directory using the `--dump-location` argument.
 For example:

 ```
-$ install --dump-location /var/data/dump/
+$ install --dump-location /var/data/
 ```

 **Note**: When creating a dump directory, the entire hierarchy of directories is created recursively in accordance with the specified path, even if a part of the path is missing.